-Attendance/Number of Meetings Name of Alternate Director Board Audit Committee Remuneration Committee Nomination Committee Annual General Meeting Ms Rongning Xu (Alternate to Dr. Minshen Zhu) - N/A N/A - - Mr. Kai Zhang (Alternate to Mr. Thomas Richard Seymour) 1/4 N/A N/A N/A -
+Attendance/Number of Meetings

+Name of Alternate Director Board Audit Committee Remuneration Committee Nomination Committee Annual General Meeting

+Ms. Rongning Xu (Alternate to

+Dr. Minshen Zhu, ceased on 28

+April 2021) - N/A N/A - -

+Mr. Kai Zhang (Alternate to

+Mr. Thomas Richard Seymour) - N/A N/A N/A -

-Apart from regular Board meetings, the Chairman also held a meeting with the independent non-executive Directors without the presence of the senior management and executive Directors during the year.
+Apart from regular Board meetings, the Chairperson also held a meeting with the independent non-executive Directors without the presence of other Directors during the year.

-Independent non-executive Directors and non-executive Directors have attended general meetings to gain and develop a balanced understanding of the view of Shareholders.
+As disclosed above, some of the independent non-executive Directors and non-executive Directors have attended general meetings to gain and develop a balanced understanding of the view of Shareholders.